Provide access to natural daylight

 - Workspaces: which include workstations, flexible workspaces, individual offices, and circulation between workstations.
 Note that hallways, corridors, and elevator banks are not considered regularly occupied spaces.

-- Provide a minimum window-to-wall ratio of 35% within all regularly occupied spaces within the building(s) accessible to all full- and part-time employees and staff of tenant spaces.
+Provide a minimum window-to-wall ratio of 35% within all regularly occupied spaces within the building(s) accessible to all full- and part-time employees and staff of tenant spaces.

-- Provide educational materials specifying the health benefits of access to daylight to all full- and part-time employees and staff within the tenant space through a minimum of one of the following methods:
+Step 3: Calculate the WWR by dividing the total glazing area by the total gross exterior wall area. - Provide educational materials specifying the health benefits of access to daylight to all full- and part-time employees and staff within the tenant space through a minimum of one of the following methods:

 – a digital platform, such as a website, digital application, or display screen in common areas